Avalanche Awareness Course

 - February 13

-- or schedule a private anytime, contact us for pricing.
+- or schedule a private anytime (see below for pricing)

 We’ll meet early (~7am) on your scheduled date at a coffee shop for 2 hours (presentation and discussion), then carpool to Pikes Peak for a full day field session near and above treeline near avalanche terrain.